 Liquidation is a formal insolvency process whereby a liquidator (or insolvency practitioner) ‘winds up’ a company’s affairs.
 It sells all of the insolvent businesses’ assets and the proceeds go to as many creditors as possible.
 The proceeds are distributed in order of priority.

 By the end of the liquidation process, the company is completely dissolved and struck off the Companies House register.
 The Insolvency Service will also investigate the conduct of the company's directors, seeking examples of wrongful or fraudulent trading.

 There are two core types of liquidation; compulsory and voluntary.
 As their names suggest, the main difference relates to how the proceedings come about.

 After approval, the Official Receiver will take over the company’s affairs.
 They will freeze bank accounts and begin the investigation into what led to the company’s insolvency.

 Also known as a Creditors Voluntary Liquidation (CVL), a voluntary liquidation starts when the directors, and owners, decide to close their business as they cannot pay their creditors.
 The company has to be insolvent for this to happen.
-See this page for find out if your business is insolvent.
+See this page to find out if your business is insolvent.